 Figure 2: High Level Module view of the UI

 The above diagram is a modular way of looking at the UI.
 Each module is placed as it would be on the actual webpage.
 The user will see the appropriate components of each module.
 Some modules have toggle-able visibilities: when the user is browsing the map, the MapView (with an interactive map and nodes) is visible in the MainFrame.
 Similarly, an ImagePreview for the main article node (the article node last clicked on) is displayed in the Thumbnail Area.
-When the user is browsing an article, the ArticleView is visible in the MainFrame, and an interactive MapPreview is displayed in the Thumbnail area instead.
+When the user is browsing an article, the ArticleView is visible in the MainFrame, and an interactive Mini-Map is displayed in the Thumbnail area instead.
+Clicking on Mini-Map nodes results in articles being displayed in the article view.
 In both the MapView and the ArticleView, mousing over article nodes (or article links, in the case of ArticleView) updates the PreviewText area to display a summary of the relevant Wikipedia article.

+The preview text area’s text should not be of a fixed length.
+The length of the preview text should take into account the height of the image in the thumbnail area.
+Currently we do not handle this as elegantly as we would like – we assume a worst case scenario image height of 300px, as this is the max-height specified for the thumbnail image.
+Ultimately, we would like to be able to ask the image for its height, determine the user’s resolution, and display enough text based on these attributes.
 On the next page is a UML class diagram which details the fields and methods of each module.

 Figure 3: UI UML Class Diagram